Alcoholic, nonslcoholic beverage and nerve foods

 Learning outcomes of the course unit

-Knowledge and comprehension skills: the course confers students an overall knowledge and understanding about production processes and qualitative aspects of beverages / foods such as wine , fruit juices , soft drinks, coffee, tea and chocolate.
+Knowledge and comprehension skills: the course confers students an overall knowledge and understanding about production processes and qualitative aspects of beverages / foods such as wine , fruit juices , soft drinks, coffee and tea.

 Applied knowledge and comprehension skills : the course allows students putting in practice the acquired information in different gastronomic contexts (eg, products evaluation and marketing described in the course) and to develop and debate in the specific sectors objects of the course.

 Expressing a judgment: with the supplied information, the course aims to provide students capacities for critical discussion about technological production and products quality aspects presented during the course.

 Communication skills: the course aims to provide the students an appropriate technical and scientific language for a communication of knowledge both to fields expert and common people.